-In most cases, the preferred Splunk component to integrate into a Windows system image is a universal forwarder.
+In most cases, the preferred Splunk Enterprise component to integrate into a Windows system image is a universal forwarder.
 The universal forwarder is designed to share resources on computers that perform other roles, and does much of the work that an indexer can, at much less cost.
-You can also modify the forwarder's configuration using Splunk's deployment server or an enterprise-wide configuration manager with no need to use Splunk Web to make changes.
+You can also modify the forwarder's configuration using the deployment server or an enterprise-wide configuration manager with no need to use Splunk Web to make changes.

-In some situations, you may want to integrate a full instance of Splunk into a system image.
+In some situations, you may want to integrate a full instance of Splunk Enterprise into a system image.
 Where and when this is more appropriate depends on your specific needs and resource availability.

-- the type of Splunk instance to install on the image or machine.
+- the type of Splunk Enterprise instance to install on the image or machine.
 Universal forwarders have a significant advantage when installing on workstations or servers that perform other duties, but might not be appropriate in some cases.

 - the resource requirements of your network.
-Splunk needs network resources, whether you're using it to connect to remote machines using WMI to collect data, or you're installing forwarders on each machine and sending that data to an indexer.
+Splunk Enterprise needs network resources, whether you're using it to connect to remote machines using WMI to collect data, or you're installing forwarders on each machine and sending that data to an indexer.

 - the system requirements of other programs installed on the image.
-If Splunk is sharing resources with another server, it can take available resources from those other programs.
-Consider whether or not you should install other programs on a workstation or server that is running a full instance of Splunk.
+If Splunk Enterprise is sharing resources with another server, it can take available resources from those other programs.
+Consider whether or not you should install other programs on a workstation or server that is running a full instance of Splunk Enterprise.
 A universal forwarder will work better in cases like this, as it is designed to be lightweight.

 - the role that the imaged machine plays in your environment.
 Will it be a workstation only running productivity applications like Office?
 Or will it be an operations master domain controller for your Active Directory forest?

-Integrate Splunk into a System Image
+Integrate Splunk Enterprise into a system image

-Once you have determined the answers to the questions in the checklist above, the next step is to integrate Splunk into your system images.
+Once you have determined the answers to the questions in the checklist above, the next step is to integrate Splunk Enterprise into your system images.
 The steps listed are generic, allowing you to use your favorite system imaging or configuration tool to complete the task.